zsugabubus/vim-paperplane/README.md

 ## Features

 - Shows parent indentations.
+- Uses preview window.
+- Dumb (but still eats your CPU… search is expensive).

 ## Why?

 [context.vim](https://github.com/wellle/context.vim) was on my “will try it if need” list.
 However, when that day came… that was a sad day.
 Whole screen flickered (why?) and it felt pretty slow.
-So I grabbed my keyboard and reinvented it in 10th of the code.
+So I grabbed my keyboard and reinvented it in 10th of the code to contain just the features I need.

-It does not contains features like `show ellipsis (···) between the joined parts if there was text between them in the original buffer`.
-WTF?!
-How the hell can be no code between them.